Average Golden Rule Of Average

 In a normal condition, fifty percent of the group is more likely to be loyal.
 Those members do not care about their basic principles but only about how much gain or pleasure they gain out of the system.
 They are faithful, selfish, loyal and behave like machines.
 They are more likely to shut

 down their heart or conscience and continue to obey orders that are ethically repulsive.
-To be fair, they are loyal at all cost but the danger is that they will commit crimes with their boss is a criminal but they will do great things if they have an honourable leader.
+To be fair, they are loyal at all cost but the danger is that they will commit crimes with their boss is a criminal but they will do great things if they have an honorable leader.
 Call them followers or fans.

 The last twenty percent is always undecided.
 They are not sure whether the system is viable or not.